 We encounter payment networks nearly every day.
 Whether buying lunch with a credit card or withdrawing cash from an ATM, we rely on payment networks to complete our transactions securely and accurately.
 But while they are an essential cog in the world’s economic machine, we generally know very little about payment networks and how they operate.

-We spoke with Rob Rankin, senior vice president at Vantiv, who helps us breakdown the complicated world of payment networks and discusses what financial institutions should know about payment networks to maximize their investments.
+We spoke with Rob Rankin, senior vice president at Worldpay, who helps us breakdown the complicated world of payment networks and discusses what financial institutions should know about payment networks to maximize their investments.

 First things first – What is a payment network?